ChristianVirtual/FAH_WrapperGPUTrajectory/README.md

 # FAH_WrapperGPUTrajectory

+Caution: watch the memory consumption of bigger GPU trajectories.
+Working on the removal of a memory leak (see different branch with changes); but it is also recommended to run FAHViewer on a connected system to give the running FAH software the resources it needs.

 With new version 2.0 the hostname will be determined from the socket interface via gethostname(); in case of trouble you still can define the hostnames in the source (but should not be needed)

 ~~Please modify the source file with the hostnames~~